league-of-legends-devs/league-sprites/README.md

 [![downloads][downloads-badge]][downloads-url]

 [![NPM][npm-stats-badge]][npm-stats-url]

-> Generate a complete spritesheet of all League of Legends sprites (champions, items ...) using the Riot API.

 This project uses the Riot API **V2**, which is deprecated.
 An update is in current development for the V3 API and will be out under the version _0.5.0_.